-Oh, the forbidden G word that plagues us all right from the day the pregnancy test kit hollers that a baby is on its way.
-The G word that quietly gnaws at us at times, and brings us to our knees and have us weep uncontrollably at others.
-The G word that is so very hard to shake off, because we are wired to feel that we should do every, if not most, things right for our children.
-And this is the same G word that we have to learn to let go off, because shouldering it for miles on end is not going to help.
+Oh, the forbidden G-word that plagues us all right from the day the pregnancy test kit hollers that a baby is on its way.
+The G-word quietly gnaws at us at times, and brings us to our knees and has us weep uncontrollably at others.
+The G-word is so very hard to shake off because we are wired to feel that we should do every, if not most, thing right for our children.
+And this is the same G-word that we have to learn to let go off because shouldering it for miles on end is not going to help.

 Grappling with Guilt

 Two and a half years after becoming a mother, I am still trying to grapple with guilt.
 It hit me the first and subsequent times my baby girl fell off the bed after I turned my back on her for two seconds.
 It hit me when she cut her chin on the edge of the coffee table after I let her dance with wild abandon in the hotel room.

 It hit me when she cried upon drop-off in pre-school.
 And it hit me when I lost my temper at her for not letting me cook dinner in peace.
 It still hits me… much too hard, if I might add, and more often than not, I spend the nights getting consumed by so much guilt that I break down at the thought of how I am nowhere near worthy of being my daughter’s mother.